jtimonen/lgpr-usage/README.md

 ## Reproducibility
 The `reproducibility` directory contains codes for reproducing the experiments in the manuscript.
 Experiments involve fitting models for different data sets in parallel, and shell scripts for doing this on a computing cluster are provided.
 There are also scripts for collecting the final results and plotting ROC curves after the models have been fit for all data sets.

-There are six different experiments:
+There are seven different experiments:

 * `01_lme4` - comparison with linear mixed effect modeling and scalability testing
 * `02_longp` - comparison with *LonGP* (https://www.nature.com/articles/s41467-019-09785-8)